TIBCOSoftware/snappydata/docs/concepts/tables/persisting_table_data/how_disk_stores_work.md

     Disk store files include store management and access control files and the operation log, or oplog, files, consisting of one file for deletions and another for all other operations.

 -   **[Disk Store Operation Logs](operation_logs.md)**
     At creation, each operation log is initialized at the disk store's MAXLOGSIZE value, with the size divided between the `crf` and `drf` files.
-SnappyData only truncates the unused space on a clean shutdown (for example, `snappy rowstore server stop` or `snappy shut-down-all`).
+SnappyData only truncates the unused space on a clean shutdown (for example, `snappy server stop` or `snappy shut-down-all`).

 -   **[Factors Contributing to High Disk Throughput](disk-store-throughput.md)** SnappyData disk store design contains several factors that contribute to very high disk throughput.
 They include pooling, avoiding seeks, and buffered logging.